jfcherng-sublime/ST-AutoSetSyntax/README.md

 - first_line_length_max
     - \>= 0: The maximum length to lookup in the first line.
     - < 0: No limitation.
+- log_level
+    - Determine how detailed log messages are.
+The value could be "CRITICAL", "ERROR", "WARNING", "INFO" (by default), "DEBUG" and "NOTSET" (most detailed).
 - syntax_mapping
     - key: The partial path of a syntax file.
 Of course, you can use a full path like `Packages/PHP/PHP.sublime-syntax`.
     - value: Regular expressions to match the first line.